leecopland/Planting-Optimisation-Tool/backend/README.md

 `.env.example` has been included in the repository, and an `.env` file will be created via the `ensure-env` target when a [just](#justfile-commands) command is run for the first time.

-To successfully run the `generate_environmental_profile` feature from the `GIS` subdirectory, a Google Earth Engine service account must be registered (keys included in handover documentation).
+To successfully run the `generate_environmental_profile` feature from the `GIS` subdirectory, a Google Earth Engine service account must be registered (service sccount details included in handover documentation).

 #### Once this is complete, please proceed to [justfile](#justfile-commands) for initial data ingestion.